vijaypabial/Terminal-app/README.md

 # Terminal-app
-Assignment
+Assignment 2 - Develop an application.

-The link to my github repository : git@github.com:vijaypabial/Terminal-app.git
+link to access the github file repository : git@github.com:vijaypabial/Terminal-app.git

+Please refer to "help" folder for help to run this file.

 ** Purpose && Scope